 Aquaculture activities within an AMA must be either controlled or discretionary activities in the Regional Coastal Plan.
 This means that a resource consent will be required.
 If aquaculture activities in an AMA are controlled, any application for a resource consent must be granted and conditions can be placed on the consent.
-For discretionary activities, there is less certainty that a resource consent will be granted because a resource consent application for a discretionary activity can be declined.
+A marine farmer would be sure that the resource consent would be granted.
+For discretionary activities in an AMA, there is less certainty that a resource consent will be granted because a resource consent application for a discretionary activity can be declined.

-Deciding whether aquaculture activities in an AMA should be controlled or discretionary activities will depend on the information that is available on the fishery, the natural resources in the AMA, and the effects of the type of aquaculture that is proposed.
+Deciding whether aquaculture activities in an AMA should be controlled or discretionary activities will depend on the information that is available on the fishery, the natural resources in the AMA and the effects of the type of aquaculture that is proposed.

-4.3 Where can AMAs be established?
+4.3 Where can't AMAs be established?

-AMAs can be established in areas where the adverse effects on the environment, fishing activities, and other uses of the coastal marine area can be avoided, remedied, or mitigated.
+AMAs cannot be established unless the adverse effects on the environment, fishing activities, and other uses of the coastal marine area can be avoided, remedied, or mitigated.
 If an AMA is positioned in such a way that it has undue adverse effects on customary or recreational fishing, the Ministry of Fisheries will have the power to decline the establishment of the AMA.

-An AMA that has an undue adverse effect on commercial fishing cannot be used unless the marine farmer can reach an agreement with the affected fisher.
+If an AMA is placed in a location where it has an undue adverse effect on commercial fishing then it cannot be used unless the marine farmer can reach an agreement with the affected fisher.